 This is something you need to do BEFORE you write the essay.
 And if you do, it will make writing the essay go faster!

-I’ve created an example outline for you here.
+We’ve created an example outline for you so you know how to start a scholarship essay.
 It shows you how you should think about structuring your scholarship essay.

 Here also are some great scholarship essay examples from International Student that you can check out!